isomerpages/enterprisesg-seeds/_about-us/Our Co Investment Model.md

 ##### **Fund Manager of Startup SG Equity**

-SEEDS Capital is one of the appointed fund managers for the [Startup SG Equity (SSGE) scheme](https://www.startupsg.gov.sg/programmes/4895/startup-sg-equity).
+SEEDS is one of the appointed fund managers for the [Startup SG Equity (SSGE) scheme](https://www.startupsg.gov.sg/programmes/4895/startup-sg-equity).

 Our investment parameters are: